Use this chickweed recipe to put a delightful cold-hardy culinary and medicinal “weed” to use in your kitchen.

 - each ultimately had to connect deeply to the local region and culinary traditions where they lived in order to catapult themselves to the top of their game.

-While some of these imported plants have become invasive, such as kudzu, others pose little ecological risk.
+While some of these imported plants have become invasive, such as kudzu, others are ecologically beneficial or benign.

 Chickweed: An Edible and Medicinal Cold Weather Green